 There are times for prayer that should be orderly—times when you have the faces and needs of people in front of you and methodically prayer through those needs.
 Personally, I use the Echo Prayer Manager app to help me keep track of what I want to pray for.
 I stopped journaling prayer requests because I wanted to have access to edit and update easily.
 And I dreaded the thought of losing that journal.

 This should be someone you can pray with and someone who can keep you accountable in your prayer life.

 Develop the habit of praying scripture

 If you need help developing this habit, consider Donald Whitney’s Praying the Bible.
 Learn to read and pray through the Word of God.
 The double blessing is apparent.
-Read the word and thank God for what you are reading, ask for grace to walk in the promises and commands from the text, praise Him for attributes captured by the author, and confess the sins you read that grieve the heart of God.
+Read the word and thank God for what you are reading.
+Ask for grace to walk in the promises and commands from the text, praise Him for attributes captured by the author, and confess the sins you are convicted of that grieve the heart of God.

 Introduce fasting as a way to seek the Lord on a new level

 Fasting is a lost discipline in the church today.
 It is a way to focus attention on special needs or to seek the Lord in a concentrated manner.
 When you fast, you are giving up physical sustenance for spiritual focus.